 - a fixed periodic deduction determined by the Commissioner of State Revenue is revoked or lapses

-- a change to your periodic return period takes effect
+- a change to your lodgement frequency takes effect

 - you have a significant wage change for the group during the periodic return period.